Abhishek00013/BigInteger/README.md

 Representing integers as linked list can allow us to add as many as digits in a integer The functions for addition, subtraction, multiplication, division and modulus of BigIntegers have been implemented succesfully.

-Make sure that all the files are in the same directory.

 To compile the program, use the following command in the terminal: